-Then she realised what day it was - June the 15th - the day Tim had died several years earlier!
+Then she realised what day it was - June the 15th - the day Tim had died exactly one year earlier!
 This was a special message from God to her, to let her know that everything would be okay, and it was.
 It left her with a feeling of peace that comforted her and allowed her to move on with her life and let go of the grief.
 She knew that everything would be okay after that.

 (Click to Enlarge Any Item)